ferhatsimsk/AdventureGame/README.md

 # AdventureGame

 Welcome to the Adventure Game repository!
-This repository contains the full script files used in the development of our adventure game, built with the Unity game engine and C#.
+This repository contains the full script files used in the development of my adventure game, built with the Unity game engine and C#.
 The game offers a captivating adventure experience with detailed environments, engaging gameplay, and immersive storylines.

 ## Overview
 This repository includes the essential scripts that power the entire game, including: